powerman/Narada/README.md

     Shell patterns (one per line) for files/dirs which shouldn't be included in backup.
 Must contain at least these lines:

-        ./var/.lock.new     to avoid project in locked state after restore from backup
+        ./.backup/*         to avoid recursively including old backups in new ./.lock             to avoid unlocking while restoring from backup ./.lock.new         to avoid project in locked state after restore from backup
-        ./var/backup/*      to avoid recursively including old backups in new ./var/patch/.prev/* harmless, but it always can be restored by applying all released updates on empty project
+        ./service/.lock     to avoid unlocking while restoring from backup (this file is from narada-plugin-runit, but same should apply to similar files from other plugins)

 - `config/db/dump/incremental`

-    List of database tables (one per line) which can be dumped incrementally (according to their auto\_increment primary key field). `narada-backup` will dump only new records in these tables (dumps for older records will be available in existing files in `var/backup/` or `var/sql/`).
+    List of database tables (one per line) which can be dumped incrementally (according to their auto\_increment primary key field). `narada-backup` will dump only new records in these tables (dumps for older records will be available in existing files in `.backup/` or `var/sql/`).

 - `config/db/dump/empty`